 1484-6 | Tempera on canvas | Uffizi (Florence)

-The most iconic of his paintings thanks to the popularity it has gained in recent years.
-According to Isabella Alston, it is historically the first work in tempera of canvas created in Tuscany.
-Another incredible addition that Botticelli did in this painting was to add the alabaster powder to his paints to make the colors pop and act as a preservative at the same time.
+This is the most iconic of his paintings thanks to the popularity it has gained in recent years.
+According to Isabella Alston, it is historically the first work in tempera on canvas created in Tuscany.

 Most art historians believe this is a very allegoric painting that draws inspiration from Ovid’s metamorphosis stories.
 Isabella Alston suggests that the model for this painting may have been Simonetta Cattaneo Vespucci, who was his love interest.
-Unfortunately, she died young (21) of suspected tuberculosis.
-The fact that he never married, and ask to be buried at the foot of her grave, emphasises that his adoration for this woman may have been behind this Venus.

 Leave a Comment